-After the first year's CO2-based road tax (generally included in the on-the-road price), all Audi A4s cost £150 a year to tax.
-Those with a list price (including options) of more than £40,000 are liable for an additional surcharge of £325 a year in years two to six, bringing the annual bill to £475 during that period.
+After the first year's CO2-based VED road tax (generally included in the on-the-road price), all Audi A4s cost the standard rate each year to tax.
+Those with a list price (including options) of more than £40,000 are liable for an additional luxury car surcharge in years two to six, bringing the annual bill to not far off £500 during that period.

 The entry-level petrol 35 TFSI sits in group 23, while the 40 TFSI in Sport trim climbs to group 29.
 The 30 TDI starts from group 22 out of 50, while the range-topping diesel S line 40 TDI quattro is in group 30.

 Audi's warranty looks a little stingy in the face of its competition; its three-year/60,000-mile cover is pretty standard fare, with BMW and Mercedes providing unlimited-mileage cover over the same time period.
 The standard warranty can be extended to four years/75,000 miles for around £400 or five years/90,000 miles for just under £1,000.

 Audi offers fixed service intervals of 9,000 miles or once a year, or flexible servicing that can see drivers cover up to every 19,000 miles or two years for the major between services.
 Flexible servicing is recommended for drivers with a high annual mileage, while fixed servicing better suits town and city drivers making frequent, short trips.
 Audi offers owners a range of fixed-price service deals.